stephenbpeters/SprinklerPi/README.md

   * on.txt --> status file, tells the check.py script that the sprinkler is currently on

 * output
-  * log.txt --> log file written by check.py on it's activity
+  * log.txt --> log file written by check.py on its activity
   * conditions.txt --> written by grabtemp.py
   * conditions.head, .tail --> template files used for building conditions.html
   * camera.jpg --> image from the camera